TrinityAudioSDK/trinityaudio-ios-sdk/Integration-guide.md

 ```swift
     myPlayer.pause()
 ```
-*this method accepts playerID which is only required in multiple player setups.
+*This method accepts playerID which is only required in multiple player setups.

 *The `playerId` can be obtained from the `playerId` property of `TrinityAudioProtocol`.
 However, it is only available after the `trinity(service: TrinityAudioProtocol, onPlayerReady playerId: String)` method of `TrinityAudioDelegate` is called.

 To pause all players, use the `pauseAll()` method of `TrinityAudioProtocol`.